Description of Business and Summary of Significant Accounting Policies

 Accounting for Stock-Based Compensation Plans.
 The Company accounts for stock-based awards granted to employees for services based on the fair value of those awards.
 The fair value of stock-based awards is measured at the grant date and is recognized as expense over the employee’s requisite service period.
 The fair value for restricted stock units granted without “dividend equivalent” rights is determined using the closing price of the Company’s common stock on the grant date, adjusted to exclude the present value of dividends which are not accrued on the restricted stock units.
 The fair value for restricted stock units granted with “dividend equivalent” rights is determined using the closing price of the Company’s common stock on the grant date.
 The award holder is not entitled to receive payments under dividend equivalent rights unless the associated restricted stock unit award vests (i.e., the award holder is entitled to receive credits, payable in cash or shares of the Company’s common stock, equal to the cash dividends that would have been received on the shares of common stock underlying the restricted stock units had the shares been issued and outstanding on the dividend record date, but such dividend equivalents are only paid subject to the recipient satisfying the vesting requirements of the underlying award).
+Additionally, the Company estimates forfeitures based on historical experience and revises those estimates in subsequent periods if actual forfeitures differ from the estimated amounts.
 The fair value is determined using a Black-Scholes valuation model for purchase rights under the Employee Stock Purchase Plan.
 The Black-Scholes option-pricing model requires the input of assumptions, including the option’s expected term and the expected price volatility of the underlying stock.
 The expected stock price volatility assumption is based on the market-based historical implied volatility from traded options of the Company’s common stock.
-The Company has elected not to include the indirect tax effects of stock-based compensation deductions when calculating the windfall benefits and therefore recognizes the full effect of these deductions in the income statement in the period in which the taxable event occurs.

 Accounting for Cash-Based Long-Term Incentive Compensation.
-Cash-based long-term incentive (“Cash LTI”) awards issued to employees under the Company’s Cash LTI program vest in four equal installments, with 25% of the aggregate amount of the Cash LTI award vesting on each yearly anniversary of the grant date over a four-year period.
+Cash-based long-term incentive (“Cash LTI”) awards issued to employees under the Company’s Cash LTI program vests in three or four equal installments, with one-third or one-fourth of the aggregate amount of the Cash LTI award vesting on each yearly anniversary of the grant date over a three or four-year period.
 In order to receive payments under a Cash LTI award, participants must remain employed by the Company as of the applicable award vesting date.
 Compensation expense related to the Cash LTI awards is recognized over the vesting term, which is adjusted for the impact of estimated forfeitures.

 Accounting for Non-qualified Deferred Compensation Plan.
 The Company has a non-qualified deferred compensation plan (known as “Executive Deferred Savings Plan”) under which certain executives and non-employee directors may defer a portion of their compensation.
 Participants are credited with returns based on their allocation of their account balances among measurement funds.
 The Company controls the investment of these funds, and the participants remain general creditors of the Company.
-The Company invests these funds in certain mutual funds and such investments are classified as trading securities in the consolidated balance sheets.
+The Company invests these funds in certain mutual funds and such investments are classified as trading securities in the Consolidated Balance Sheets.
 Distributions from the Executive Deferred Savings Plan commence following a participant’s retirement or termination of employment or on a specified date allowed per the Executive Deferred Savings Plan provisions, except in cases where such distributions are required to be delayed in order to avoid a prohibited distribution under Internal Revenue Code Section 409A.
 Participants can generally elect the distributions to be paid in lump sum or quarterly cash payments over a scheduled period for up to 15 years and are allowed to make subsequent changes to their existing elections as permissible under the Executive Deferred Savings Plan provisions.
 The liability associated with the Executive Deferred Savings Plan is included as a component of other current liabilities in the consolidated balance sheets.
-Changes in the Executive Deferred Savings Plan liability is recorded in selling, general and administrative expense in the consolidated statements of operations.
-The expense (benefit) associated with changes in the liability included in selling, general and administrative expense was $(0.8) million, $10.4 million and $24.4 million for the fiscal years ended June 30, 2016, 2015 and 2014, respectively.
-The Company also has a deferred compensation asset that corresponds to the liability under the Executive Deferred Savings Plan and it is included as a component of other non-current assets in the consolidated balance sheets.
-Changes in the Executive Deferred Savings Plan assets are recorded as gains (losses), net in selling, general and administrative expense in the consolidated statements of operations.
-The amount of net gains included in selling, general and administrative expense were $0.1 million, $10.4 million and $24.8 million for the fiscal years ended June 30, 2016, 2015 and 2014, respectively.
+Changes in the Executive Deferred Savings Plan liability is recorded in selling, general and administrative expense in the Consolidated Statements of Operations.
+The expense (benefit) associated with changes in the liability included in selling, general and administrative expense was $19.9 million, $20.9 million and $(0.8) million for the fiscal years ended June 30, 2018, 2017 and 2016, respectively.
+The Company also has a deferred compensation asset that corresponds to the liability under the Executive Deferred Savings Plan and it is included as a component of other non-current assets in the Consolidated Balance Sheets.
+Changes in the Executive Deferred Savings Plan assets are recorded as gains (losses), net in selling, general and administrative expense in the Consolidated Statements of Operations.
+The amount of net gains included in selling, general and administrative expense were $19.5 million, $20.8 million and $0.1 million for the fiscal years ended June 30, 2018, 2017 and 2016, respectively.

 The Company applies a two-step approach, based on authoritative guidance, to recognizing and measuring uncertain tax positions.
 The first step is to evaluate the tax position for recognition by determining if the weight of available evidence indicates that it is more likely than not that the position will be sustained in audit, including resolution of related appeals or litigation processes, if any.
 The second step is to measure the tax benefit as the largest amount that is more than 50% likely of being realized upon ultimate settlement.
 The Company reevaluates these uncertain tax positions on a quarterly basis.
 This evaluation is based on factors including, but not limited to, changes in facts or circumstances, changes in tax law, effectively settled issues under audit and new audit activity.
 Any change in these factors could result in the recognition of a tax benefit or an additional charge to the tax provision.

 Reclassifications.
 Certain reclassifications have been made to prior year financial statements to conform to the current year presentation.
-The reclassifications had no effect on the Consolidated Statements of Operations, Comprehensive Income, Stockholder’s Equity and Cash Flows.
+The reclassifications did not have material effects on the Consolidated Balance Sheets, Consolidated Statements of Operations, Comprehensive Income, Stockholder’s Equity and Cash Flows.

 Recent Accounting Pronouncements